 The rise in far-right terrorism in the US has been mirrored by an increase in hate crimes, although the total number of hate crimes is lower than it was a decade ago.

-The growing concern in the West over the threat posed by far-right extremism and terrorism has been particularly notable after a number of high profile terrorist attacks in 2019.
+The growing concern in the West over the threat posed by right wing extremism and terrorism has been particularly notable after a number of high profile right wing extremist attacks in 2019.

 In New Zealand, a lone gunmen attacked two mosques in Christchurch, killing 51 people and injuring 49.
 The fact that the attacks happened in New Zealand, which had almost no prior history of terrorist activity, highlighted the way in which far-right ideology and violence had spread across the Western world.